bcgov/landuseplanning-api/openshift/templates/jobs/backups/README.md

 The cron has been set to run daily at 0 9 * * * (9am UTC, 1am PST)

 ## How to Restore a Mongo Database
-(these are old insstructions from a previous version of the backups, but should still apply)
+These are old instructions from a previous version of the backups, but should still apply.

 ### Mount your backup PVC